department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 ## How do I get this VA health ID card?

-Veterans must first be enrolled in the VA health care system to receive a VHIC.
-There are three ways to enroll:
+Veterans must first be signed up for the VA health care system to receive a VHIC.
+There are three ways to sign up:

 **By phone**